FTSE 100 rises on mining, oil boost; Tesco drops in ex-dividend trading | Business

 - United Kingdom

-London's FTSE 100 rose to a two-month high on Thursday, boosted by heavyweight oil and mining stocks, while retailer Tesco was among the top drags as its shares traded ex-dividend.
-The blue-chip FTSE 100 index climbed 0.7% by 0820 GMT at 7,190.73, with miners Rio Tinto and Glencore among the top performers.
+London's FTSE 100 rose to a two-month high on Thursday, boosted by heavyweight oil and mining stocks, while retailer Tesco was the top drag as its shares traded ex-dividend.
+The blue-chip FTSE 100 index climbed 0.9% and recorded its best session in a week, with miners Antofagasta , Rio Tinto and Glencore among the top performers.

-Oil majors BP and Royal Dutch Shell gained 1.1% and 1.3%, respectively.
-Industrial miners and oil stocks are the top performing sub-indexes so far this year, adding 23% and 35%, respectively.
+Oil majors BP and Royal Dutch Shell gained 0.8% and 1.4%, respectively tracking over 1% jump in crude prices.
+Industrial miners and oil stocks are the top performing sub-indexes so far this year, adding 28% and 37%, respectively.

-"People think that maybe the economy isn't as bad as it seems, but then you've also got that creeping realization that things are about to change and we are going to start to see the medical relief, which was given to economies in terms of quantitative easing, is going to start to be rolled back," said Danni Hewson, an analyst at AJ Bell.
-Markets await appearances from Bank of England policymakers on Thursday amid expectations that the central bank would start raising its interest rate from a record-low 0.1% before the end of the year.
+The mining index has surged over 200% since their March 2020 lows on recovering metal demand as economies re-opened from pandemic-led lockdowns.
+"On a broader basis, a slowdown in the global economic recovery could easily trigger a pullback in commodity prices in the near-term, but for today it seems that investors are very much risk-on," said Russ Mould, investment director at AJ Bell.

-The domestically focussed mid-cap index advanced 0.7%, with recruiter Hays Plc among the top gainers.
-The stock rose 3.8% after the company reported a jump in its quarterly net fees.
-Dunelm Group Plc gained 1.8% after it reported a strong rise in sales despite an uncertain outlook for the coming year.
+The domestically focussed mid-cap index advanced 1.0%, with recruiter Hays Plc among the top gainers.
+The stock rose 3.0% after the company reported a jump in its quarterly net fees.
+Dunelm Group Plc rose -0.2% after reporting a strong rise in sales despite an uncertain outlook for the coming year.

-Ashmore Group slipped 0.5% after its assets under management fell by $3.1 billion during the third quarter of 2021 on emerging market woes and institutional outflows.
+Ashmore Group fell 0.1% after its assets under management fell by $3.1 billion during the third quarter of 2021 on emerging market woes and institutional outflows.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)